Retirement Planning, Entrepreneur Bridget Start Retirement Planning, Entrepreneur Bridget Start

 They are proficient in targeting market opportunities.

 The average millionaire learns that money is a medium for transferring value.
-If they provide a product or service to somebody they receive money, which can then be spent to receive a product or service back.
+If they provide a product or service to somebody, they receive money, which can then be spent to receive a product or service back.
 They use this information to stay on the lookout for opportunities where there is a lack of products or services.
 Then they use their knowledge and resources to provide that need which is in high demand.
-Improving efficiency is another value add opportunity the millionaires use to generate wealth.
+Improving efficiency is another value-add opportunity the millionaires use to generate wealth.
 Money flows to wherever value is created.

 They chose the right occupation.